China did not need a dramatic embargo announcement to make the market nervous. It only needed the trade data.

 - Magnet-grade heavy rare earth processing is still highly concentrated.

-That concentration is why china-manufacturing-guide matters to this story.
+That concentration is why How China Manufactures: Inside the World's Factory (2026) matters to this story.
 China's advantage is rarely one mine or one policy.
 It is the full industrial chain sitting close together, with policy, engineering, and capacity moving in the same direction.

 The Real Buyer Risk Is Timing, Not Headlines